MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// Print the current page asynchronously to the specified printer with the provided settings.
   /// See `ICoreWebView2PrintSettings2` for description of settings.
 The handler will return `E_ABORT`
   /// if `printerName` is empty or null or invalid or invalid settings for a given printer.
   ///
   /// The async `PrintWithSettings` operation completes when it finishes
   /// printing to the printer.
 At this time the `ICoreWebView2SPrintWithSettingsCompletedHandler`
   /// is invoked.
 Only one `Printing` operation can be in progress at a time.
 If
-  /// `PrintWithSettings` is called while a `PrintWithSettings` or `PrintToPdf` or `PrintToPdfStream`
+  /// `PrintWithSettings` is called while a `PrintWithSettings` or `PrintToPdf` or `PrintToPdfStream` or `Print`
   /// job is in progress, the completed handler is immediately invoked with an error.
   ///
   /// \snippet AppWindow.cpp PrintWithSettings